karmi/retire/README.markdown

     require 'tire'
 ```

+By default Tire will connect to a local instance of Elastic Search; if you're connecting to a remote
+host then you must set the environment variable ELASTICSEARCH_URL.

 Please note that you can copy these snippets from the much more extensive and heavily annotated file
 in [examples/tire-dsl.rb](http://karmi.github.com/tire/).